 ESSENTIAL OILS DO HAVE A SHELF LIFE

-EO’s, just like any pure oil, have a shelf-life and degrade over time, with the rare exception of patchouli, vetiver, and sandalwood, which actually improve with age.
+EO’s, just like any pure oil, have a shelf-life and degrade over time, with the rare exception of patchouli, vetiver, and sandalwood, which improve with age.
 Essential oils should be stored in a cool, dark place or even refrigerated.
 Exposure to spoiled essential oils may[8] cause skin rashes and more serious allergic reactions.

-These are some common allergens within essential oils, but can also be found as "isolates," which are molecules removed/isolated from a natural fragrance material and can be added to products for fragrance and preservation:
+There are some common allergens within essential oils, but can also be found as "isolates," which are molecules removed/isolated from a natural fragrance material and can be added to products for fragrance and preservation:

 In addition to additives, many companies (usually for cost-effective reasons) pass off one essential oil for another[9].
 This not only affects the integrity of the EO and it’s potential in being therapeutic, but it can actually increase the possibility of sensitivity and allergic reaction.

-Hope is the author of the book Essential Oils Every Day and she expresses her thoughts on Essential Oils in skincare - here are a few highlights:
+Hope Gillerman of Hope Gillerman Organics is the author of the book Essential Oils Every Day and she expresses her thoughts on Essential Oils in skincare - here are a few highlights:

 THE PROVEN BENEFITS OF UNADULTERATED ESSENTIAL OILS